jeicho123/checkers/README.md

 You can also play against a bot like this:

-    python3 src/tui.py --player2 <bot>
+    python3 src/tui.py --player2 {bot}

-Where <bot> is either random-bot or smart-bot
+Where {bot} is either random-bot or smart-bot

 You can even have two bots play against each other:

-    python3 src/tui.py --player1 <bot> --player2 <bot>
+    python3 src/tui.py --player1 {bot} --player2 {bot}

-Where <bot> is either random-bot or smart-bot
+Where {bot} is either random-bot or smart-bot

 There is no aftificial delay between each bot's move.